Taiwan

 Orientation

-The post-arrival orientation will be held usually the Friday after Labor Day.
+The post-arrival orientation will be held usually the Friday and Saturday after Labor Day.

 Candidate Profile